Southern Railway 630

-Southern Railway 630 is a 2-8-0 "Consolidation" type steam locomotive built in February 1904 by the American Locomotive Company (ALCO) of Richmond, Virginia for the Southern Railway as a member of the Ks-1 class.
-It is currently owned and operated by the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee where it resides today for use on excursion trains.
+Southern Railway 630 is a Ks-1 class "Consolidation" type steam locomotive built in February 1904 by American Locomotive Company's (ALCO) Richmond Works of Richmond, Virginia for the Southern Railway (SOU) as a member of the Ks-1 class.
+It was primarily assigned to haul freight trains on the Murphy Branch between Asheville and Murphy, North Carolina until its retirement in August 1952.
+No. 630, along with sister locomotive No. 722, were sold to the East Tennessee and Western North Carolina Railroad (ET&WNC) to be served as switchers.

+In 1967, Nos.
+630 and 722 were both sold back to the SOU to haul excursion trains for the steam program until being replaced by larger steam locomotives in the early 1980s.
+No. 630 was leased by the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee until it was pulled from service in 1989.
+Additionally, the locomotive and other pieces of the museum's rolling stock was added to the NRHP under the Tennessee Valley Railroad Museum Rolling Stock listing.
+Being donated to TVRM by SOU's successor Norfolk Southern (NS) since 1999, No. 630 was restored back to operating condition and currently hauls excursion trains for TVRM.

 History

 Design and upgrades

-Built in 1904 by the American Locomotive Company's (ALCO) Richmond Works as one of 32 "K" class locomotives for the Southern Railway, No. 630 was standardized with 56 in driving wheels and rated at 44100 lb of tractive effort.
+Built in 1904 by the American Locomotive Company's (ALCO) Richmond Works as one of 32 "K" class locomotives for the Southern Railway (SOU), No. 630 was standardized with 56 in driving wheels and rated at 44100 lb of tractive effort.
 It was originally built with Stephenson valve gear, sliding valves, alligator crossheads, and a saturated boiler.
-In 1917, the locomotive was upgraded with Southern valve gear, piston valves, along with the boiler equipped with superheaters which reclassified No. 630 as a "Ks" type.
-In the 1920s, it had more upgrades added such as new cylinders and valve assemblies, which allow the locomotive to develop 46700 lb of tractive effort and reclassified again as a "Ks-1" type.
-Sometimes during the 1940s, No. 630 was re-equipped with multiple-bearing crossheads.
+In 1917, the locomotive was upgraded with Southern valve gear, piston valves, and superheaters, which reclassified No. 630 as a "Ks" type.
+In the 1920s, it had more upgrades added such as new cylinder blocks and valve assemblies, which allow the locomotive to develop 46700 lb of tractive effort and reclassified again as a "Ks-1" type.
+During the 1940s, No. 630 was re-equipped with multiple-bearing crossheads.

 Revenue service

-No. 630 was first assigned to local and branch line service in the Knoxville division by the Southern Railway, before it was moved to the Asheville division to run on the Murphy and Lake Toxaway branch lines, until it was retired from revenue freight service in August 1952.
+No. 630 was first assigned to local and branch line service in the Knoxville division by the SOU, before it was moved to the Asheville division to run on the Murphy and Lake Toxaway branch lines, until it was retired from revenue freight service in August 1952.
 In November 1952, No. 630 and sister locomotive No. 722 were both sold to the East Tennessee and Western North Carolina Railroad (ET&WNC), where they were served as switchers around Johnson City and Elizabethton, Tennessee.
 After the ET&WNC's acquirement, Nos.
 630 and 722 were renumbered to 207 and 208, respectively and had their tender coal bunker cut down to give the engineer a clear view during numerous switching moves and reverse operation.